 So first up, let’s take a look at what brings an establishment to people’s attention, and makes them want to visit in the first place, the television commercials advertising the place or products.
 For years, Wendy’s founder Dave Thomas was a fixture in commercials for the chain.
 He looked like he could be your own grandpa, and put forth a welcoming personality that seemed to not feel like an over-produced commercial, but rather an invitation to dinner from an old friend.

 These days, we get this young yuppie girl they call “Red”, where the commercials focus more on trying to be funny (and failing), or hip, and don’t do much to get a vibe across to the viewer as to the core values of the restaurant.
 Heck, they barely focus on the food they are promoting.
 With the Dave Thomas commercials, you got a little humor, but he almost always put forth his philosophy of making good, old-fashioned hamburgers.
-Check out the two examples below, and see the difference in the way they go about their advertising these days:
+Check out this classic commercial below and see what I’m talking about.